-Cribl LogStream uses a set of internal fields to assist in forwarding data to a Destination
+Cribl LogStream uses a set of internal fields to assist in forwarding data to a Destination.

-If an event contains the internal field criblMetrics , LogStream will send it to Sumo Logic as a metric event.
+If an event contains the internal field \\criblMetrics , LogStream will send it to Sumo Logic as a metric event.
 Otherwise, LogStream will send it as a log event.

 - Cribl LogStream will attempt to use keepalives to reuse a connection for multiple requests.
 After 2 minutes of the first use, the connection will be thrown away, and a new one will be reattempted.
-This is to prevent sticking to a particular destination when there is a constant flow of events. - If the server does not support keepalives (or if the server closes a pooled connection while idle), a new connection will be established for the next request. - When resolving the Destination's hostname, LogStream will pick the first IP in the list for use in the next connection.
-Round-robin DNS would help with event balancing.
+This is to prevent sticking to a particular destination when there is a constant flow of events. - If the server does not support keepalives (or if the server closes a pooled connection while idle), a new connection will be established for the next request.

+• When resolving the Destination's hostname, LogStream will pick the first IP in the list for use in the next connection.
+Enable Round-robin DNS to better balance distribution of events between destination cluster nodes.